rainakwok/mini-projects/README.md

 This is a simple game of hangman.
 - Setup command: N/A
 - Run command: Go to src/hangman.py.
 Press the 'run' button

+### 3. WordReference Extension (INCOMPLETE)
+This is a WordReference Chrome Extension.